 So, while it's not definite, your battery life should range from 5 to 7 days.
 If you're consistently experiencing shorter life, you should be safe and have your hearing aid checked out.
 There's a chance that it may not be working properly.
 Your hearing health care professional should be able to help you out, and send in your hearing aid for repair if needed.

 What happens when I take the tab off my battery?

 Zinc air batteries work by mixing zinc with the outside air.
 When you pull the tab, the battery activates and continues to stay active.
-You can't deactivate the battery, so don't do pull the tab if you're not ready to use it!
+You can't deactivate the battery, so don't pull the tab if you're not ready to use it!
 If you keep the tabs on your battery, you should expect a shelf life of about 3 years (when stored at room temperature).
 After three years, the batteries probably won't perform as well as normal.